 - Pour 2: Add water to 240 g total over the next 30 seconds, again slow and centered.

 Let it draw down.
 No final stir, no Rao spin.
-The reduced agitation keeps the fines settled and prevents the muddy, over-extracted finish.
+Reduced agitation keeps the fines settled and prevents the muddy, over-extracted finish that ruins so many medium-roast brews.

 Taste at brewing temperature and again as the cup cools.
 Cooling is the moment defects reveal themselves.